WNY's First All-inclusive Farm Community

 According to Autism Speaks, research demonstrates job activities that encourage independence reduce autism symptoms and increase daily living skills.
 An inclusive farm setting offers rich, varied, and abundant opportunities for self-paced, distraction-free activities that are perceived as immediately meaningful.
 People are able to see the evolution of their work and feel pride in their accomplishments.

-Walter R. Musty Homes for Autism has partnered with Arc of Erie County to create and develop the first all-inclusive farm community in the WNY area.
+Walter R. Musty Homes for Autism has partnered with Arc of Erie County to create and develop the first all-inclusive farm community in Alden, NY.
 The project will include horticulture, classes and programs, jobs, housing, social events, and many more opportunities for those with and without disabilities to thrive.

 Preliminary Site Plan

 2. Arts/Crafts, Retail Sales, Restaurant

 3. 15' Wide Parking Area for Farmer's Market Trucks